Buying a Put Option

 - Duration of time you plan on being in the trade.

-- Amount you can allocate to buying a put option.
+- Amount you can allocate toward buying the option.

-- Length of a move you expect from the market.
+- Length of move you expect from the market.

-Most commodities and futures have a wide range of options in different expiration months and different strike prices that allow you pick an option that meets your objectives.
+Most futures exchanges have a wide range of options in different expiration months and different strike prices that enable you pick an option that meets your objectives.

-This will help you determine how much time you need on a put option.
 If you are expecting a commodity to complete its move lower within two weeks, you will want to buy a commodity with at least two weeks of time remaining on it.
-Typically, you don’t want to buy an option with 6-9 months remaining if you only plan on being in the trade for a couple weeks, since the options will be more expensive and you will lose some leverage.
+Typically, you don’t want to buy an option with six to nine months remaining if you plan on being in the trade for only a couple weeks, since the option will be more expensive.

-One thing to be aware of is that the time premium of options decays more rapidly in the last 30 days.
-Therefore, you could be right on a trade, but the option loses too much time value, and you end up with a loss.
-I suggest that you always buy an option with 30 more days than you expect to be in the trade.
+One thing to be aware of is that the time premium of options—their value based on how much time they have left before expiration—decays more rapidly in the last 30 days.
+Therefore, you could be right on a trade, but the option could lose too much time value and you would end up with a loss regardless.
+Therefore, you should always buy an option with 30 more days until expiration than you expect to be in the trade.

-Depending on your account size and risk tolerances, some options may be too expensive for you to buy or they might not be the right options altogether.
-In the money, put options will be more expensive than out of the money options.
-Also, the more time remaining on the put options there is, the more they will cost.
+Depending on your account size and risk tolerance, some options may be too expensive for you to buy.
+In-the-money put options will be more expensive than out-of-the-money options.
+And the more time that remains before the expiration date, the more the options will cost.

-Unlike futures contracts, there is no margin when you buy futures options.
-You have to pay the whole option premium upfront.
-Therefore, options on volatile markets like crude oil can cost several thousand dollars.
+Unlike with futures contracts, there is no margin when you buy futures options; you have to pay the whole option premium upfront.
+Therefore, options on volatile markets like crude oil futures can cost several thousand dollars.
 That may not be suitable for all options traders.
-And you don’t want to make the mistake of buying deep out of the money options just because they are in your price range.
-Most deep out of the money options will expire worthless, and they are considered long shots.
+And you don’t want to make the mistake of buying deep out-of-the-money options just because they are in your price range.
+Most deep out-of-the-money options will expire worthless, and they are considered long shots.